miraclx/freyr-js/README.md

 #### Working With Remote Images

 An alternative to building the docker image locally is to use a remote image.
-By default, all PRs submitted to this repo get an equivalently tagged docker image for testing.
+By default, all PRs submitted to this repository get an equivalently tagged docker image for testing.

 For example, the PR #214 has a docker image called `freyrcli/freyrjs-git:pr-214`.
 And it stays updated with the current state of the branch.